 Ability to work regularly scheduled hours in addition to occasional nights, weekends, and holidays.

 C. PHYSICAL AND MENTAL REQUIREMENTS

-Ability to hear, speak and understand conversation in English in normal tones of voice.
+Ability to hear, speak and understand conversation in English.

-Ability to see and read and comprehend letters, numbers, words, characters, or symbols which are both large and small, as well as identify colors.
+Ability to see, read and comprehend letters, numbers, words, characters, or symbols, in English as well as identify colors.

 Ability to print and draw letters, numbers, words, characters, and symbols which are legible and understood by others.

-Ability to walk, stand, and sit for periods longer than 30 minutes but not to exceed 8 hours consecutively.
+Ability to stand, sit, and walk for periods longer than 30 minutes but not to exceed 8 hours consecutively.

 Ability to climb stairs four stories high.

 Ability to climb ladders up to 35 feet high.

 Ability to work in undesirable conditions including confined spaces, dust, dirt, heat, fumes, odors, noise, wetness, humidity, chemicals, high voltage, deep water, slippery surfaces, near moving parts, and walk over catwalks.